 Double acting stationary steam engine

+An animation of a simplified triple-expansion engine.
 High-pressure steam (red) enters from the boiler and passes through the engine, exhausting as low-pressure steam (blue).

+Schematic animation of a uniflow steam engine.
 The poppet valves are controlled by the rotating camshaft at the top.
 High pressure steam enters, red, and exhausts, yellow.

 The Wankel cycle.
 The "A" marks one of the three apexes of the rotor.
 The "B" marks the eccentric shaft and the white portion is the lobe of the eccentric shaft.
 The shaft turns three times for each rotation of the rotor around the lobe and once for each orbital revolution around the eccentric shaft.